DeathGumi/Website/updates.md

 - [x] made image carousel looks cleaner
 - [ ] Revamp the skills or whatever page
     - [ ] instead of current long boxes can just a have a picture that links to it and like a littl explanation wherever cause it will look cleaner I don't like current design will work on whenver i get chance
+- [x] Fixed scrolling
+- [x] added clicking on name
+- [x] fixed issue where misaligned
+- [x] simplified the experince portion

+- [ ] still need to add like a skills page